curbcoin/Curb/White Paper v1.md

 Curb and CurbCoin are seperate entities, CurbCoin is a free to use, open-source project.

+CurbCoins goal is to be "the currency of the automotive industry"

 # Business Model

 Curb makes it easy to understand the our model of monetization